wilddeer/blog/_drafts/nintendo-dsi.md

 	</table>
 </div>

-As expected, the browser's support for new fancy features isn't huge: it supports `Media queries`, `opacity` and `box-sizing`.
+As expected, the browser's support for fancy new features isn't huge: it supports `Media queries`, `opacity` and `box-sizing`.
 [Modernizr](//modernizr.com)'s `box-sizing` test returns a false negative result.
-Turns out that the browser understands the CSS-property, but doesn't react in any way to `style.boxSizing` javascript property (including the Opera-prefixed variant).
+Turns out, the browser understands the CSS-property, but doesn't react in any way to the `style.boxSizing` javascript property (including the Opera-prefixed variant).

 ###Fonts

 The browser uses a single font for everything.
-It's a sans-serif font, it has a couple of icons in it's private use unicode area, which seem to be used somewhere in console's UI.
+It's a sans-serif font, it has a couple of icons in its private use unicode area, which seem to be used somewhere in the console's UI.

-Moreover, the browser only uses three font sizes and transforms any font size to one of those: small for `0px` -- `11px` `ComputedStyle` size, medium for `12px` -- `14px` and big for `15px` and above.
+Moreover, the browser only uses three font sizes and transforms any other font size to one of those: small for `0px` -- `11px` `ComputedStyle` size, medium for `12px` -- `14px` and big for `15px` and above.

 Despite this font-size transformation, other metrics remain the same, e.&nbsp;g. a paragraph with `margin: 0 0 1.5em 0` will have a margin calculated relatively to the specified `font-size` value, not the resulting one.

-The most annoying font's bug, though, is it's weird letter-spacing for cyrillic symbols:
+The font's most annoying bug, though, is its weird letter-spacing for cyrillic characters:

-{% include pic.htm src='browser4.jpg' c='Compare the letter-spacing of latin and cyrillic symbols' a='An example of a letter-spacing bug' %}
+{% include pic.htm src='browser4.jpg' c='Compare the letter-spacing of latin and cyrillic characters' a='An example of a letter-spacing bug' %}

 ###Scrolling

-Pages can be scrolled with a D-pad, using dragscroll or with a constantly visible scrollbar.
+Pages can be scrolled with the D-pad, using dragscroll or with a constantly visible scrollbar.
 Overflowed blocks also have a constantly visible scrollbar.
 Dragscroll doesn't work for them.

 ###Forms